Skip to content

 A perpetual futures contract is a type of derivative that has no expiration date.
 Unlike traditional futures, you can hold a perpetual position indefinitely.
 They use a funding rate mechanism to keep the contract price close to Bitcoin's spot price.

-The funding rate is a periodic payment exchanged between long and short traders every 8 hours.
+The funding rate is a periodic payment exchanged between long and short traders.
+Binance, OKX, and Bybit use an 8-hour interval; some venues (e.g., dYdX v4, Hyperliquid) use 1-hour intervals.
 When the rate is positive, longs pay shorts; when negative, shorts pay longs.
 It keeps the perpetual contract price anchored to the spot price.

 Liquidation occurs when your margin balance falls below the maintenance margin required to keep your position open.
 The exchange automatically closes your position to prevent further losses.
 Higher leverage means a smaller price move can trigger liquidation.

 Yes, Bitcoin futures are high-risk instruments.
 The combination of cryptocurrency volatility and leverage means you can lose your entire investment quickly.
-Studies suggest 70–80% of retail futures traders lose money.
+Regulatory data backs this up: ESMA estimates 74–89% of retail CFD and derivatives traders lose money, with a median loss of several hundred euros per account.
 Always use risk management tools like stop losses.

 Derivatives & Leveraged Products — Important Risk Warning